Aggressive Divorce Attorney or Assertive Divorce Attorney?

 A strategic divorce attorney is proactive and practices law with a sense of urgency.
 This attorney understands that the more time required to resolve the matter, the higher the fees.
 This divorce attorney also knows that failing to move the case forward as fast as is reasonably possible may result in a less favorable result.
 Consideration of timing is another strategic issue.
 Timing can be very significant relative to many issues like derivative social security benefits, length of a spousal support order, the representative time period for the determination of cash flow available for support, valuation of a business, vesting of stock options, etc. Often times a substantial delay in the resolution will benefit one party or the other but rarely both.
 A proactive lawyer generally understands that for most clients the fastest divorce in history still takes far too long.

 Filing for divorce is a life changing decision and one of the most significant and important decisions you may make.
-The selection of a divorce attorney will impact the process and the result dramatically you should be looking for a divorce lawyer who has expertise, experienceand the ability to execute his or her plan.
+The selection of a divorce attorney will impact the process and the result dramatically.
+You should be looking for a divorce lawyer who has expertise, experience and the ability to execute his or her plan.
 All divorce attorneys are not created equal and it should be clear that no two divorce attorneys are alike in the same way that no two clients are alike.
 There is not any one divorce attorney who is the perfect match for every client.
 It is critical to find the divorce attorney that will meet your needs and one who will be motivated to achieve your objectives as opposed to his or her own.
 Having ‘a’ divorce attorney is not the objective.
 The objective is having the ‘right’ divorce attorney.
 Researching a divorce attorney before retaining him or her is time incredibly well spent.
-Hiring a second or third divorce attorney in the middle of your case is time consuming, costly and may have a negative impact on the results of a case.
-Retaining the right attorney the first time prevents the costly event of having to retain a second divorce lawyer in the middle of the case.
+Hiring a second or third divorce attorney in the middle of your case is time consuming, costly and may have a negative impact on the results of your case.
+Retaining the right attorney the first time prevents the costly event of having to retain a new divorce lawyer in the middle of the case.